Zilfatto/best-runner-backend/README.md

 # How to run the code

 For this you need to have Node installed and run the following command - 'npm install'.
-After that you need to run the next command, to compile TypeScript - 'tsc'.
+After that you need to run the next command, to compile TypeScript - 'npm run build'.
 Then run 'npm start'
 And that's it, the server is running!

 ---

 # Project structure:
-* "controllers" for handling incoming request
+* "controllers" contains all the business logic for the application

 * "middleware" is used to add some extra logic to requests

 * "models" for describing entities structure and their validators

-* "routes" maps different endpoints of certain entities of an app and controllers
+* "routes" will have all the API Routes for the application

 * "startup" for preparing an app for work